barthr/redo/README.md

 Redo can be bind to a shortcut, so you can easily summon it without calling it directly.

 **zsh CTRL+e summons redo**:
+Put the following line in your zshrc file

 ```zsh
 bindkey -s '^e' 'redo^M'
 ```

 **bash CTRL+e summons redo**:
+Put the following line in your bashrc file or bash_profile

 ```bash
 bind '"\C-e":"redo\n"'
 ```

 ## Roadmap